Eve-dev-tech/PCA-principle-component-analysis/README.md

 -----------------------------
 ## Context:
 -----------------------------
-In this case study, we will use the Education dataset which contains information on educational institutes in USA.
+In this case study, I will use the Education dataset which contains information on educational institutes in USA.
 The data has various attributes such as number of applications received, enrollments, faculty education, financial aspects and graduation rate of each institute.

 -----------------------------
 ## Objective: